yaml/yamlscript/libyamlscript/ReadMe.md

 ## Description

-This directory builds the YAMLScript compiler (written in Clojure) into a shared library for binding to other porgramming languages.
+This directory builds the YAMLScript compiler (written in Clojure) into a shared library for binding to other programming languages.

-The compilation is acheived by using the GraalVM native-image tool to compile the compiled Clojure code into a shared library.
+The compilation is achieved by using the GraalVM native-image tool to compile the compiled Clojure code into a shared library.

 The `yamlscript.compiler/compile` function takes a YAMLScript input string and